amrutprabhu/amrutprabhu.github.io/_posts/2021-04-28-apache-airflow-2-0-practical-jump-start.md

 ```
 To create the HttpSensor operator, We provide it with a task id, HTTP connection id, and endpoint.
 The task id identifies the task in the DAG, and the endpoint identifies the API to fetch.
 Now the third parameter i.e `http_conn_id` will require something to be explained.

-Airflow provides a mechanism, with which you can create and store some configurations that you can use across workflows.
+Airflow provides a mechanism to create and store some configurations that you can use across workflows.
 One such type is configuring “Connections”.
 Here you can provide various connections like AWS connections, ElasticSearch connection, Kubernetes cluster connections, etc.

 In our case, we would be using the HTTP connection option.
 Here we would provide the URL we want to trigger and setting the connection id to `user_api` .We want to call the URL [https://randomuser.me/api/](https://randomuser.me/api/){:target="_blank"}, which will return a JSON response of some random user information.